 If symptoms do not get better or they start to interfere with your daily life, women are encouraged to contact their health care provider.
 The Arizona Warmline for Postpartum Support International is 888-434-MOMS (6667).
 Canyon Vista Medical Center’s postpartum message phone is 520-263-3221.

-The Wellness Depot is open Monday through Friday from 12:00 noon to 6:00 p.m. and is located between Sears and the Food Court.
-For more information or questions, please call 520-459-8210.
+Thrive is open Monday through Friday from 12:00 to 6:00 p.m. and is located between Sears and the Food Court.
+For more information or questions, please call 520-459-8210 or like Thrive on Facebook.